-The face of advertising has changed dramatically over the past few years with the continued upsurge of online, digital targeted promotions.
-Indeed, of the £16.bn spent on advertising in the UK in 2015, it’s estimated that almost 50% was online, a figure that by 2018 is predicted to rise to 56.5%.
+The face of advertising has changed dramatically over the past few years with the continued upsurge of online, digital-targeted promotions.
+Of the £16 billion spent on advertising in the UK in 2015, it’s estimated that almost 50% was online; a figure that by 2018 is predicted to rise to 56.5%.

-A huge advantage of radio advertising is the cost effectiveness of it.
-Between getting copywriters, directors, producers, art directors, actors, video equipment, and studio time, just producing a TV advert can swallow entire budgets, whereas radio simply requires fewer resources for production.
-As well as production costs being much lower, national and local radio rates can be much more attractive than TV rates, while still enabling businesses to reach their intended target audience.
+A huge advantage of radio advertising is the cost-effectiveness of it.
+Between hiring copywriters, directors, producers, art directors, actors, video equipment and studio time, producing a TV advert can swallow entire budgets.
+Radio simply requires fewer resources for production.
+As well as production costs being much lower, national and local radio rates can also be much more attractive.

-However, a potential negative is that because people do listen to the radio while working, traveling or carrying out chores, there is a risk that they are only paying partial attention to the content and therefore may miss core advertising messages.
-Advertisements that use only voice and/or music can often blend in to general program content, lessening their effect.
+However, there is a risk that listeners are only paying partial attention to the content and therefore may miss core advertising messages.
+Advertisements that use only voice and/or music can often blend in to general programme content, lessening their effect.

-With more than 80% of the UK population watching TV every day, TV advertising has the ability to communicate with a very large audience; around 51,280,000 in total if the figures are precise.
+With more than 80% of the UK population watching TV every day, TV advertising can communicate with a very large audience.

 Advertising on TV offers a number of benefits to businesses.
-By incorporating sound, colour, images and movement, the whole package can become interesting and extremely engaging for consumers.
-As we all know from experience, ads that capture the attention of the audience can start consumers talking, effectively reaffirming and spreading the advertising message.
+By incorporating sound, colour, images and movement, the whole package is interesting and extremely engaging for consumers.
+Ads that capture the attention of the audience can start consumers talking, effectively reaffirming and spreading the advertising message.

-For many companies however, the major downside on TV advertising is the cost that is involved.
+For many companies, however, the costs involved in TV advertising is a major drawback.
 Production alone can run into the hundreds of thousands and the air time often isn’t much cheaper.
-A 30 second advert during the Super Bowl halftime interval in 2015, as an extreme example, cost a staggering $4.5 million or, $150,000 every second.
-This cost, although out of reach for the majority of businesses, demonstrates the potential return TV advertising can offer and that in this digital age, it is still unmatched by any other form of media.
+As an extreme example, a 30-second advert during the Super Bowl half-time interval in 2015 cost a staggering $4.5 million ($150,000 per second).
+This cost, although out of reach for the majority of businesses, demonstrates the potential return TV advertising can offer.

-For more information about our advertising services, please don’t hesitate to get in touch, we’re always happy to help.
+For more information about our advertising services, please don’t hesitate to get in touch.